France–India relations: Visits by heads of state and heads of government

 A key moment in the bilateral relationship was the visit of President Jacques Chirac in 1998, which led to the signing of India's first-ever strategic partnership.

 In January 2008, President Nicolas Sarkozy visited India and was honoured as the chief guest at India's Republic Day parade.
 Subsequently, in September 2008, Indian Prime Minister Manmohan Singh made a major visit to France.

 On 14 July 2009, Prime Minister Manmohan Singh was the Guest of Honour for the Bastille Day Celebrations held in Paris.
 The 2009 Bastille Day military parade featured a contingent of Indian troops from the Indian Army, Indian Navy, and Indian Air Force, marching down Avenue Champs-Élysées.
 They were accompanied by an Indian military band playing Indian martial tunes, such as Saare Jahan Se Achcha, Haste Lushai and Qadam Qadam Badhaye Ja.

 French President Sarkozy visited India for the second time from 4–7 December 2010.

-Visits by President François Hollande

-2013

 French President Francois Hollande visited India on 14–15 February 2013.